14th March 2019

 Always clean your teeth

 For all aftercare, maintenance, and cleaning advice, feel free to seek the dental professionals on our team.
-Invisalign braces in London are available from Crescent Lodge Dental Practice, and we’d be more than happy to meet with you for your initial consultation.
+Invisalign braces are available from Crescent Lodge Dental Practice in Clapham Common, and we’d be more than happy to meet with you for your initial consultation.
 To book your Invisalign appointment, get in touch on 020 7622 5333 today.